laviealon/calendar/phase0/specification.md

 2. What is the maximum amount of time they're willing to work on the project per day
 3. When they want to complete the project by

-The program is supposed to take the non-fixed tasks, find an appropriate time for them (i.e. a time that does not coincide with the fixed tasks, or the sleeping schedule of the user, which they will input) such that they can be completed before the deadline, and add them to the schedule.
-After adding the tasks they want to complete, the user should be able to view a schedule of their day with all the fixed and non-fixed tasks they will do for the day.
+The program is supposed to take the non-fixed tasks, find an appropriate time for them (i.e. a time that does not coincide with the fixed tasks) such that they can be completed before the deadline, and add them to the schedule.
+After adding the tasks they want to complete, the user should be able to view a schedule of their week with all the fixed and non-fixed tasks they will do for the week.